2024 Fall Recruitment

 [September 24] Final offer acceptance deadline

-We will be running a booth on Imagine Day in Zone 2 (Career and Experience) from 1:00 – 4:30.
+We will be running a booth on Imagine Day in Zone 1 (Student Clubs – Activity and Interest) from 1:00 – 4:30.
 Our specific location will be posted to our Instagram on the day.
 This is a great opportunity to meet some of our current members and ask any questions, as well as see our rover in action!

 The arm team designs and builds the robotic arm which is mounted to the top of the rover.
 This sub-team includes mechanical, electrical, and firmware design.